AkshatPandey2006/Stream_Video_and_Chat/README.md

 ## Feedback

-If you have any feedback, please reach out to us at akshat2006pandey@gmail.com
+If you have any feedback, please reach out to me at akshat2006pandey@gmail.com